DISASTERS impact all communities in Douglas Shire differently.

 The purpose of the project is to undertake locally-based risk assessment workshops to deliver hazard profiles for different communities to inform the Douglas Local Disaster Management Plan.

 Workshops were held at locations across the region in October and November 2022.
+You can view the findings from the various workshops at the below links:

 Cost of Project